Introduction

 The slave of God’s reward

 Paul, throughout his letters, always spoke of himself as either a servant of the Lord or a slave of God.
 Paul lived his days by being totally submissive to the will of God.
 Though, even for Paul, there were several moments in time where the Lord had to block Paul’s self desire so as to keep him on track.
-(For example, Paul had a great desire to go to Rome but his desire was outside of the frame of time that God would send him to Rome).
+That said, there is a great reward for all of those that live in total submission to the Lord.

-So, we know that there is a reward that awaits the servant of God and we know that reward is one that is eternal.
 We as true believers must have the faith of Abraham – no hesitation and no doubt.
+Abraham dwelt in a good land and ended up having Isaac, who begat Jacob (Israel), through whose lineage Christ was born.
 Paul spoke about fighting the good fight of faith, running the race of faith, and how there is an imperishable crown that awaits all of those who live in the faith of total submission (obedience) to the way of God (1 Cor.
 9:24-27).
+When you live with the faith of Abraham, great is your reward in the Lord.

 The one thing that I hope you take away from this study is about having an understanding in submissive faith; we should live in total submission to the instructions of the Lord.
 Living in total obedience to the way of God is a true sign of one’s faith.
 Obedience to the way of God, again, puts religion to shame as one is choosing to live by the way of God by their own free will.
 Submission to God, putting His will over your own will is what pleases the Lord (Heb.
 11:6).